gc3-uzh-ch/gridka-school/tutorial/keystone.rst

     [...]

-**NOTE:** At the time of writing (01-08-2014), in Ubuntu 14.40 keystone does not write to the log file in ``/var/log/keystone/keystone.log``.
+**NOTE:** In Icehouse on Ubuntu 14.04, keystone does not write to the log file in ``/var/log/keystone/keystone.log``.
 In order to enable logging, ensure the following configuration option is defined in ``/etc/keystone/keystone.conf``::

     log_file = /var/log/keystone/keystone.log

+In Juno, instead, logs are automatically written on ``/var/log/keystone/``

 By default, only CRITICAL, ERROR and WARNING messages are logged.
 To also log INFO messages, add option::